RobAldous/My-Python-Pandas-Repository/README.md

 ## Python Data Analysis Project

-This project was completed during a Data Technician bootcamp and focuses on using Python and pandas to explore, clean, and analyse retail and sales data.
+This project was completed during a Data Technician bootcamp and focuses on using Python and Pandas to explore, clean, and analyse retail and sales data.

 ### Key Skills Demonstrated